 The pinned constraints pattern addresses this by systematically re-injecting a very short set of essential rules at the end of every prompt.
 This takes advantage of recency effects to keep high-priority instructions salient regardless of conversation length.
 It's a recall aid, not an enforcement boundary.
 Authorization checks, tool allowlists, and output validation still need to live outside the model.

-For example, if an agent must never disclose sensitive customer data, simply stating this constraint once at the start of a system prompt is insufficient.
-As the conversation grows, the model's attention shifts to recent turns and the original constraint fades.
-By appending a "pinned constraints" section to every prompt generation, you keep the critical rules fresher in the model's context.
+For example, if an agent must never disclose sensitive secret data, stating this constraint once at the start of a long prompt isn't a reliable enforcement strategy.
+As context grows, recall of an earlier instruction can become less reliable.
+By appending a "pinned constraints" section to every prompt generation, you keep critical reminders near the current task.

 1class PinnedConstraintsAgent: